karankk496/predixarenaProject/README.md

 - Can view the list of all users in the system.
 - Can manage user roles and permissions.
 - Can monitor event participation and voting statistics.
-- Has access to detailed event logs and system analytics.

 **For General Users:**
 - Can create new events.
 - Can vote on available events.
 - Can view their own votes, with the option to filter by event.
-- Can edit their own profile information.
-- Receives notifications for event updates.